-If you’re in the service business, especially if you specialize in home repairs, it’s crazy not to invest in fleet graphics.
+Believe me, the neighbors are watching.
+If you’re in a service business, especially if you specialize in home repairs, it’s crazy not to invest in fleet graphics.
 Think about this.
 When you’re home, and a service truck pulls into your neighbor’s driveway, what do you do?
 Do you peek out the window or walk outside to take a look?
 Have you ever jotted down the contact number because you needed work too?
 I’ve done all the above, and even if you haven’t, many of your neighbors have.
 The neighbors are watching but is anyone seeing your advertising?

 The Neighbors Are Watching

 Whatever home service you offer when your work vehicle drives into a neighborhood, most of the homes are of similar age and construction.
 And do you know what that means?
 It means that many of the homes have similar problems, that homeowners have the same concerns as your customer, and a lot of folks want to keep up with the Jones.
 Did your next-door neighbor get a new A/C unit?
 Yea, mine is 21 years old; it’s probably time.
 Was there a crew down the street installing new windows?
 These old windows are drafty.
 Did Bob and Mary’s water heater go out?
 Gee, I wonder when mine will go?

 This is your customer, your demographic.
 When someone calls you into a neighborhood to do service work, not only are the homes similar, but the people are as well.
 Incomes within most neighborhoods are in a narrow range, a few mixed-income neighborhoods are more income diverse, but usually, the household income per homeowner is within a comparable range.
 The bottom line is, if your customer can afford your work, many of their neighbors can as well, and the neighbors are watching.

 Don’t Throw Your Money Away